pfeiferd/genestrip-db/README.md

 ## Downloading the ready-made databases

-If you don't want to generate them yourself, the databases can also be [downloaded from Google Drive](https://drive.google.com/drive/folders/1cmMPjHTAs4pEti4eEM-gOngvOn39btdU?usp=sharing).
+If you don't want to generate them yourself, the databases and indexes can also be [downloaded from Google Drive](https://drive.google.com/drive/folders/1cmMPjHTAs4pEti4eEM-gOngvOn39btdU?usp=sharing).
 The [Drive folder](https://drive.google.com/drive/folders/1cmMPjHTAs4pEti4eEM-gOngvOn39btdU?usp=sharing) corresponds to [`projects` folder's](https://github.com/pfeiferd/genestrip-db/tree/master/data/projects) state of this project, after the scripts `bin/makedbs.sh` and `bin/matchticks.sh` have run successfully.